 A puppy sale contract is important to protect the buyer and the seller and makes sure whatever was promised and agreed gets respected over time.
 As the buyer of a puppy, you want to make sure the breeder is legally bound to the DNA test results he provided for example.
 And as the seller or breeder, you want the buyer to respect the breeding agreement of the bitch he is purchasing from you, such as the need for the new owner to have your written approval before any mating.

 Each of your puppy’s heritage is what makes a good breeder great!
 If you breed pedigree dogs, your buyer most likely wants to know about the previous generations.
-You may have already given them the family tree before they come to pick the pup up, but you definitely should add it in the puppy pack.
+You may have already given them the family tree before they come to pick the pup up, but you definitely should add it to the puppy pack.

 Dog's Registration Certificate